daives01/daniel-ives/src/content/projects/ThisProject.md

 ---
 ## What is this site?

 Like many other software engineers, I feel an inherent need to share with others how cool and skilled I think I am.
 I mean really, did you see how fast each page loads?
-Did you notice my cnd + k menu?
+Did you notice my cmd + k menu?
 Have you ever seen a personal website with a dark mode?
 What about that AI generated drawing of me in the top left?

 Just kidding, I mostly built this to try out a few new technologies.